Stan-Hennekes/thesis-weighted-neural-collaborative-filtering/README.md

 This repository estimates and evaluates three Collaborative Filtering methods for implicit recommendation on a dataset of online grocery purchases.
 Methods are WMF (using ALS optimization), WMF (using eALS optimization) and NeuMF.
 For details, see the master thesis of Stan Hennekes (2020).

 ## Installation / get started
 Required packages and versions are included in a .pip file.
 Scripts are built on Python 3.7 on Windows.
+A config file is included to change the most important settings.